majd-mohsen/Personal-website/README.md

     This is a specific function for the button © that wipes out the inputs of the user on the answer box.

 The next page is my Certificates page, which has the links to the certificates I have taken from online courses.
 I have used the same template that I used earlier for the links, yet this time I have made some edits on the aesthetics of the button-like links to look fit for the page.
-I have learned a lot about web development these days,and I hope to continue working on my skills as I will probably join the CS50 Web Development Course soon.
 That is it for my Personal Website and Calculator project.
-Thank you CS50 Team!

 This is CS50!